BrandonALittle/ewebcdc/toddler.md

       content:
         |
         <p>
-        Katie has been with EWEB CDC since February of 2017.
+        Katie has been with Eugene CDC since February of 2017.
 She has over 9 years experience working with children and has taken numerous courses in Early Childhood Education at Lane Community College.
 In her spare time, she loves to paint and dance.
         </p>

     - title: Fatemeh